Ibrahim-142/Bank-Management/README.md

 Admin Page<br>
 Bank Customer Page<br>
 Login Page – Directs users to the appropriate page based on their role (admin or customer), as defined in the database.
-The database structure consists of three tables, with an ID as the primary key, to manage all functionalities efficiently.
+The database structure consists of three tables, with an ID as the primary key, to manage all functionalities efficiently.<br>
+Applied Layers for seperation of logic.All the Database Logic is in personDAO